Stheno – The Other Gorgon Sister

-In Greek mythology, Stheno is one of the horrible Gorgon sisters.
+In Greek mythology, Stheno is one of the monstrous Gorgon sisters.
 While she’s nowhere near as famous as her sister Medusa, Stheno is an interesting character in her own right.
-Here’s a closer look.
+Here’s why she deserves more recognition.

 Who is Stheno?

-Stheno, Medusa and Euryale were three Gorgons, whose parents were Phorcys and Ceto.
+Stheno, Medusa, and Euryale were three Gorgons, whose parents were Phorcys and Ceto.
 Depending on the writer of the myth, Stheno lived in the Western Ocean, on the Island of Cisthene or in the Underworld.
+There isn’t a lot of information about Stheno, but as she was a Gorgon, we can assume that the descriptions of the Gorgons in general fit her too.

 As the story goes, Medusa was a beautiful woman who attracted the eye of mortals and gods alike.
 She was coveted by Poseidon who wanted to sleep with her.
 Medusa sought shelter from Poseidon in Athena’s temple, but Poseidon chased her and had his way with her.
 On discovering this, Athena was angry and punished Medusa by turning her into a monster, along with her sisters who had tried to stand with Medusa.